Instructions to authors Recursos Rurais Revista do Instituto de Biodiversidade Agraria e Desenvolvemento Rural (IBADER)

 Figures should be no more than 17.5 cm in width, or no more than 8.5 cm in width if intended to fit in a single column.
 Length should be no more than 23 cm.
 When designing figures, please take into account the eventual publication size, and avoid excessively white space.

 All figures and tables require a legend.
 The legend should be a brief statement of the content of the figure or table, sufficient for comprehension without consultation of the text.
 All abbreviations used in the figure or table should be defined in the legend.
+In the case of articles not written in English, the authors should supply two legends, one in the language of the text, the other in English.
 In the submitted manuscript, the legends should be placed at the end of the text, after the references list.

 Preparing the manuscript for submission